ni/monodrive-documentation/docs/python_client/quick_start.md

 ```
 ### Troubleshooting

-- If the simulator is running on another machine, you will need to update the
+- If the simulator is running on another machine, the host information in
-host information in `examples/configuration/simulator.json`
+`examples/configuration/simulator.json` will need to be updated

 ```json
 "simulator_ip": <IP OF SIMULATOR MACHINE>
 ```

-- On running the script, you should see that the client is successfully
+- On running the script, the client is successfully connected if the simulator i
-connected to the simulator and begins replaying the trajectory file.
+begins replaying the trajectory file.